jasraa/tp/docs/UserGuide.md

 ## Quick Start
 1. Ensure that you have Java 11 installed.
 2. Down the latest version of `BudgetBuddy` from [here](https://github.com/AY2324S2-CS2113-T12-3/tp/releases/tag/BudgetBuddy-MVP).
+3. Copy the file to the folder you want to use as the home folder.
+4. Open  command terminal, ``cd`` into the folder you put your jar file in, and use the `java -jar BudgetBuddy.jar` command to run the application.

 ## Features
-1. Display Commands
+1. Display Commands()
-2. Add
+2. Add Expense
+3. Add Savings
+4. Add Split Expenses
-3. Edit Savings
+5. Edit Savings
-4. Edit Expense
+6. Edit Expense
-5. Reduce Savings
+7. Reduce Savings
-6. Delete Expense
+8. Delete Expense
-7. List Savings
+9. List Savings
-8. List Expense
+10. List Expense
-9. Split expenses
+11. Check Splitted Expenses
+12. Settle Splitted Expenses
-10. Find Expense
+13. Find Expense
+14. Add Recurring Bill
-11. Recurring Bills
+15. List Recurring Bills
+16. Remove Recurring Bill
+17. Add Expense to a Recurring Bill
+18. View Expenses in a Recurring Bill
+19. Add Expenses in a Recurring Bill to Overall Expenses
-12. Change Currency
+20. Change Currency
+21. Set Budget
+22. Get Budget
+23. Print Budget
-13. Get Graphical Insights for expenses
+24. Get Graphical Insights for expenses
-14. Get Graphical Insights for savings
+25. Get Graphical Insights for savings

 ### Display Commands : `menu`
 Displays the corresponding features of BudgetBuddy